Tara Beier: Early life

 Beier was born in Vancouver, British Columbia.
-Her father is Filipino and mother is of British, Austrian and Scottish descent.
+Her father is from the Philippines and her mother is Canadian of British, Austrian and Scottish descent.
 Her great-grandfather was a working pianist in Victoria, Canada.

-Throughout her childhood, her family moved three times.
+Throughout her childhood, her family moved often.
 She attended three different elementary schools and three different high schools.
-They lived in a wealthy horse village for a period of time, where she cultivated a love of animals and nature and became an avid equestrian.
+They lived in a horse village for a period of time, where she cultivated a love of animals and nature and became an avid equestrian.
 She would often sleep in barns to get up early to trail ride.
 She took horseback riding lessons and would muck barns in exchange for lessons.
 Her parents eventually separated and later reconciled.
 She describes her childhood as "difficult and at times confusing," and says that this gave her a great sense of independence from a young age.

 She started playing classical piano at the age of 5.
-She also tap danced as a child and was an avid equestrian.
 Beier attended The Royal Conservatory of Music for over 10 years.
-She had a very strict piano teacher who suffered from alcoholism and Tara would sometimes leave her classes crying and in fear.
+She had a very strict piano teacher who later suffered from alcoholism and Tara would sometimes leave her classes crying and in fear.
 She persevered for the love of music, and has stated, thankful for the strong foundation in music she received due to this experience.

-She attended Simon Fraser University, where she earned a BA in Criminology.
-Her degree granted her an understanding of society and human behavior, and she became an advocate for criminal justice and prison reform.
+She attended Simon Fraser University, where she earned a Bachelor of Arts in criminology.
+Her degree granted her an understanding of society and human behavior.
+She became an advocate for criminal justice and prison reform.
 Beier originally planned to go into law before embarking on a career in film and music.

-Tara has openly admitted she has an unstable relationship with her father.
-Beier has stated that she spent several years working with a psychotherapist to reconcile with this, as well as other traumas from her childhood, and attributes her sense of identity to songwriting and psychotherapy.

-Film career
+Beier has been open about her complex relationship with her father, mentioning years of psychotherapy and the 12-step recovery program of Adult Children of Alcoholics & Dysfunctional Families that helped her reconcile past traumas, including this relationship.
+Her song "Forgiveness" reflects her journey towards healing.

-Film and production
+Film and television career

 Beier began her career as a theatre actress and wrote poetry as a hobby.
-She later pursued a career in filmmaking as a producer.
+She later pursued a career in filmmaking as a producer and writer.
 She wrote and produced the documentary I Met A Man From Burma, which told the story of Ler Wah Lo Bo, a Burmese refugee and former revolutionary fighter.
-She then wrote and performed in a native rights film entitled Covered, a docudrama highlighting a CBC 1966 television interview of the legendary folk singer and activist Buffy Sainte-Marie.
-Beier played the lead role of Buffy Sainte-Marie.
+She then wrote and performed in a native rights film entitled Covered, a docudrama highlighting a CBC 1966 television interview of Buffy Sainte-Marie.